Brunomachadob/xgh/README.md

 ### 12. Always believe in improvement promises.

 Putting `TODO` comments in the code as a promise that the code will be improved later helps the XGH developer.
 Nobody will feel guilt for the shit that has been done.
-Sure there won't be no refactoring (see [Axiom 10](#10-theres-no-refactoring-just-rework)).
+Sure there won't be any refactoring (see [Axiom 10](#10-theres-no-refactoring-just-rework)).

 ### 13. XGH is absolute.